 The Type 57s Bugatti would require your choice of external bolt-on headlights.
 Our suggestion?
 See direct front view of man holding a Lucas P-1000 headlight next to Bugatti grille of a primered grey roadster or the photo of the red and black car with big Lucas headlights mounted on car.
 They are as big as manhole covers, but we love them.

 A second nose is a copy of a Figoni & Falaschi Talbot Lago "Teardrop" coupe with hidden headlights.
 See photos of silver car with straight tube bumper or front 3/4 view of red Talbot Lago.

 The third choice is a copy of a 165 Delahaye nose with hidden headlights.
-See clay mock-up of grille shell with Delahaye USA emblem on nose OR unfinished aluminum bodied roadster with a brass grille shell OR the wood buck of grille shell for panel beater.
+This is something we are working on and developing.
+See clay mock-up of grille shell with Delahaye USA emblem on nose OR the unfinished aluminum bodied roadster with a brass grille shell OR the wood buck of grille shell for panel beater.